metabrainz/musicbrainz-docker/README.md

 musicbrainz docker container
 ==================

-This repo contains everything needed to run a musicbrainz slave server with replication.
+This repo contains everything needed to run a musicbrainz slave server with replication in a docker container.

 ### Installation